 The work remains exploratory rather than dogmatic.

+We invite the reader not into certainty, but into participation.
+Not into ideology, but into inquiry.
 Not into a finished system of thought, but into an expanding field of relation.

 If there is a single thread binding these explorations together, it may be this:

 meaning does not arise in isolation.
+It emerges between.

 Between words.
 Between minds.
 Between beings.
 Between observer and observed.
 Between the known and the mysterious.